catjacks38/ImageSteganography/README.md

 Windows: `ImageSteganography.exe --method pixToData --input <the path to the image you want to decode> <path to the decoded data that will be saved>`

 Linux: `./ImageSteganography --method pixToData --input <the path to the image you want to decode> <path to the decoded data that will be saved>`

+### If the image uses the "dataToChannel" method:
+Run this command:

+Windows: `ImageSteganography.exe --method channelToData --input <the path to the image you want to decode> --channel <channel where the data was encoded into> <path to the decoded data that will be saved>`

+Linux: `./ImageSteganography --method channelToData --input <the path to the image you want to decode> --channel <channel where the data was encoded into> <path to the decoded data that will be saved>`

 ## TODO:
 1. Add more methodes of using steganography to hide data into images